streamnative/function-mesh-website/docs/install-function-mesh.md

 > **Limitations**
 >
 > - Function Mesh Worker service is only available for Pulsar 2.8.0 or higher.
-> - The Function Mesh Worker service cannot manage the Function Mesh CRD.
+> - The Function Mesh Worker service cannot manage the FunctionMesh CRD.
 > - You need to configure the `clusterName`, `inputTypeClassName`, `outputTypeClassName` parameters through the `custom-runtime-options` option when creating or updating Pulsar Functions or connectors.
 > - You need to manually manage the `ConfigMap`(/functions/function-crd.md#cluster-location), such as the Pulsar service URL.
 > - The Function Mesh Worker service does not support configuring authentication parameters.